Shook Lin & Bok (Singapore)

 Dispute resolution

 Shook Lin & Bok is known for its work in complex, high-profile insolvency matters, commercial disputes, construction disputes and alternative dispute resolution.
-The firm is also active in fields such as banking, shipping, real estate and oil and gas.
-It is particularly recognised for its niche expertise in banking and financial disputes, including advising on financial product claims, restitutionary claims, security enforcement and regulatory investigation.
-Its insolvency practice is widely known by market observers, having played leading roles in the country’s most high-profile matters, acting for Hin Leong, Envy Global Trading, Pacific International Line, Gult Petrochem and Zenrock.
-Additionally, it has been involved in a number of “first” restructuring deals, such as the first pre-packaged scheme of arrangement to the first foreign company to be placed under judicial management in Singapore.
+The firm is also active in fields such as banking, shipping, real estate, and oil and gas.
+It is particularly recognized for its niche expertise in banking and financial disputes, including advising on financial product claims, restitutionary claims, security enforcement and regulatory investigation.
+Its insolvency practice is widely known by market observers, having played leading roles in the country’s most high-profile matters, acting for Hin Leong, Envy Global Trading, Pacific International Lines, Gulf Petrochem and Zenrock.
+Additionally, it has been involved in a number of restructuring deal “firsts”, such as the first pre-packaged scheme of arrangement to the first foreign company to be placed under judicial management in Singapore.
 The firm has long-standing and dedicated China and India practices.

 On the international arbitration front, the team successfully represented a domestic Singaporean bank in a complex arbitration claim against credit insurers.
 Involving cross-border elements, the firm is also assisting the Hong Kong subsidiary of a listed Chinese company to reclaim a $10 million deposit placed with a Seychelles-incorporated company in relation to an infrastructure project in Indonesia.

-In a seminal instruction, team is representing KPMG Services as the liquidators of the Envy Group of Companies.
+In a seminal instruction, the firm continues as lead counsel for KPMG Services as the liquidators of the Envy Group of Companies.
 The legal proceedings commenced by the clients involve several complex issues of law and fact and will probably set important precedents for the recovery of investors’ funds in fraudulent schemes.
 The suit against the alleged perpetrators of the fraud involves causes of action founded on, inter alia, the various statutory insolvency clawback provisions.
 Similar issues are engaged in the suit against the employees and originating application against the over-withdrawn investor.
 A central issue in each of the proceedings is whether the liquidators are entitled to recover or clawback over-withdrawn sums.
 This is a novel issue in Singapore law and the court’s decision will shape the legal landscape in relation to Ponzi schemes and other fraudulent entities for creditors, debtors and insolvency professionals alike.

 Client feedback